-► To provide a CA certificate:

-- 1. Make sure you have entered the configuration mode.
-See Entering Configuration Mode (on page 355). - 2.
-Type the following command and press Enter. config:# network wireless eapCACertificate - 3.
-The system prompts you to enter the contents of the CA certificate. - 4.
-Open a CA certificate using a text editor.
+- To provide a CA certificate: - 1.
+Make sure you have entered the configuration mode.
+See Entering Configuration Mode (on page 369). - 2.
+Type the following command for ETH1 and press Enter.

+config:# network ethernet eth1 eapCACertificate

+3. The system prompts you to enter the contents of the CA certificate.

+4. Open a CA certificate using a text editor.
 You should see certificate contents similar to the following.